Frances Gardiner Davenport

-Frances Gardiner Davenport (1870 – November 11, 1927) was an American historian who specialized in the later Middle Ages and the European colonization of the New World.
+Frances Gardiner Davenport (April 30, 1870 in Stamford, Connecticut– November 11, 1927) was an American historian who specialized in the later Middle Ages and the European colonization of the New World.

 Early life

 Born in 1870, Davenport was educated at Barnard College and Radcliffe, after which she pursued advanced studies in England before in 1904 graduating Ph.D. from the University of Chicago.